twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 The relevant code is [here](https://github.com/twocentstudios/Messages-Translator-Extension/blob/master/MessagesExtension/MessagesView.swift).

+Another valid implementation would be to use two or more `UIViewController` subclasses and the UIViewController containment APIs.

 ### Controller

 `MessagesViewController` is our `MSMessagesAppViewController` subclass.
 It will be responsible for performing most of the data transformations, holding state through the extension's lifecycle, and handling other calls from Messages.app.